Should I Rent Or Buy a House?

-Conventional wisdom dictates that you grow up and buy a home because adulthood equates to homeownership.
+Conventional wisdom says you grow up and buy a home because that's just what you do when you are a grownup.
 Now, why would anyone want to be a grownup and have responsibilities is beyond me?
 But, maybe you like having responsibilities.

 The biggest argument I have heard for owning a home is